TheSirSanteri/Fullstack-open/README.md

-Tasks for the course "Fullstack open" hosten by Helsinki university
+Tasks for the course "Full Stack Open" hosted by Helsinki university